GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 :::tip Azure Cosmos DB

 Azure Cosmos DB is a globally distributed, multi-model database service for any scale.
-The vCore-based Azure Cosmos DB for MongoDB supports Vector Search, which allows you to search for documents based on their similarity to a query document.
+The Azure Cosmos DB for MongoDB supports Vector Search, which allows you to search for documents based on their similarity to a query document.

 :::